Liquid culture is a sterilized nutritious solution which can be used as a media to grow, store and use mycelium tissue while growing mushrooms.

 Actually, no, you can sterilize the honey water liquid culture recipe in a microwave if you don’t have a pressure cooker.
 Place the jar inside the microwave for 3 minutes, remove and shake, then place it in for another 3 minutes.

-How to store Liquid Culture?
+When to Stir/Shake Liquid Culture?

 Alternatives to Honey Liquid Culture?